 Step 2.
 Installing the kernel-devel and headers used by the drivers.

 Step 3.
 Installing Nvidia drivers and settings application.

 The command below will download the latest stable driver available.

 sudo dnf install nvidia-driver nvidia-settings

 Step 4.
 Installing CUDA drivers.
 (This is optional but recommended)

 Step 5.
 Reboot your system.

 Step 6.
-Verify that its working by running
+Verify that it is working by running

-The nvidia-smi command should display information about your graphics card, if this command fails to show the details or throws an error after the command is entered, it means that the driver did not install correctly.
+The nvidia-smi command should display information about your graphics card; if this command fails to show the details or throws an error after the command is entered, the driver did not install it correctly.

 Run the command below.